 In addition to the Iranian art, Shangri La is filled with beautiful gilt and painted ceilings from Morocco, vibrant Indian textiles, pierced Spanish metalwork, and painted wooden Syrian interiors.
 The outdoor landscape includes terraced water features, fishponds, waterfalls, and a tropical garden – all with the stunning backdrop of the Pacific Ocean.

 Exhibits in the museum change yearly and they showcase different artworks from the total collection.
-The current exhibit, #8x8_shangrila (on display until March 9, 2021), features a fascinating showcase of eight visual artists and eight performing artists expressing their views of “concept of place.”
-Their creative interpretations feature the stunning backdrop of various areas around Shangri-La.
+These exhibits showcase visual and performing artists, expressing their views of “concept of place.”
+Their creative interpretations feature the stunning backdrop of various areas around Shangri La.

 Shangri La has been a special partner of Halekulani’s “For You, Everything” program for many years.
 Have you visited Shangri La before?
 If so, share your photos and favorite memories of the museum on social media by tagging @HalekulaniHotel.